 Even though he was born blind, this did not hinder George from becoming one of the top blind piano players.

-His talent shone early in life, and luckily, his parents helped him to start on his musical career at just a young age of 3 when he began his first piano lessons.
+His talent shone early in life.
+Luckily, his parents helped him start his musical career at just a young age of 3 when he began his first piano lessons.

 His career began with him working at a local pub, and later on, he went on to join an all-blind band.
 Most of his work was influenced by the records of Teddy Wilson and Fats Waller.